 Pinellas Park, Florida

-The facility in Meridian, Miss., produces 50 percent of the C-130J fuselage, including the cargo floor, cargo door, aft side panels, aft top panel, side panels, center wing, and key flight control components.
+The facility in Meridian, Mississippi, produces 50 percent of the C-130J fuselage, including the cargo floor, cargo door, aft side panels, aft top panel, side panels, center wing, and key flight control components.
 The site also fabricates the C130J ramp floor panels, which are assembled in Clarksburg, and the C-130J cargo floor assembled in Meridian

-Located in Johnstown, Pa., Lockheed Martin AeroParts, Inc. (LMAPI), is a wholly owned subsidiary of the Lockheed Martin Corporation.
+Located in Johnstown, Pennsylvania, Lockheed Martin AeroParts, Inc. (LMAPI), is a wholly owned subsidiary of the Lockheed Martin Corporation.
 Recognized for its high-quality focus on safety, this facility manufactures aircraft details, assemblies, and ground support equipment, and overhauls and repairs aircraft components and structural parts.
 The site supplies new production parts to other Lockheed Martin facilities for the F-16, C-130, U-2, and F-22 aircraft.
 LMAPI is also is a direct prime contractor to the U.S. Department of Defense for spares fabrication for aircraft and is a supplier to commercial customers.